 Her first book The Discourse of Nature in the Poetry of Paul Celan: The Unnatural World (Johns Hopkins University Press, 2006) examined the enigmatic images in Celan’s poetry and argued that they have a common source.
 They are taken from the disciplines of geology, astrology, and physiology, or what could be called the sciences of the earth, the heavens, and the human being.
 She claims that Celan’s poetry borrows from each of these disciplines to create a poetic universe, which attests to what is no longer and projects what is not yet.

-She has completed a second study Pseudo-Memoirs: Life and Its Imitation in Modern Fiction that revisits some of the foundational questions of literary criticism, aesthetics, and theories of prose fiction.
+Her second book Pseudo-Memoirs: Life and Its Imitation in Modern Fiction (University of Nebraska Press, 2020) revisits some of the foundational questions of literary criticism, aesthetics, and theories of prose fiction.
 In theoretical reflections that stretch from Aristotle to Friedrich Schlegel and Lukács to Blanchot, and close readings that extend from Robert Walser to W.G.
 Sebald, she examines what it means to tell a story and whether life takes the form of a story.
 These questions have gone largely unaddressed in narrative theory.

 Professor Tobias’s honors include a fellowship at the Center for Advanced Studies at the Ludwig Maximilian University, Munich in 2009 as well as research grants from the American Association of University Women and the DAAD.
-In 2011, she and her colleague Elisabeth Strowick received a generous grant from the Max Kade Foundation to found the Max Kade Center for Modern German Thought at Johns Hopkins.
+She is the Director of the Max Kade Center for Modern German Thought at Johns Hopkins.